2 Timothy Chapter 3 Continued

 “Inspiration” (3:16).
 This refers to the supernatural guidance of the writers of Scripture by the Spirit of God, so that what they wrote was the divine Word of God, transcribed accurately, reliably, and without error in the original manuscripts (“autographs”).
 The word “inspiration” itself pictures God breathing out His Word to men.

-Not everything written by an apostle or a prophet was necessarily inspired.
-Paul wrote at least three epistles to the Corinthians, but apparently only two were an inspired record (1 Cor.
-5:9).
+It is important to note that inspiration applies only to the original autographs of Scripture, not the Bible writers; there are no inspired Scripture writers, only inspired Scripture.
 Samuel, Nathan and Gad each wrote accounts of David’s life; only one of these prophets produced an inspired record (1 Chron.
 29:29).

 Since the Scriptures are given to help Christians grow in maturity, they should rely upon them for doctrine, reproof, correction, and instruction in righteousness (right living; 2 Tim.
 3:16-17; 2 Peter 1:21).